firebase/firebase-functions/.guides/setup.md

 # Cloud Functions for Firebase setup guide

-This guide provides a step-by-step process for setting up a new Firebase Functions project, tailored for a coding agent.
+This guide provides a step-by-step process for setting up Cloud Functions, tailored for coding agents.

 ## 1. Create a 2nd-gen HTTP function